 Creepers have always been exploding pains in the backside, but the way they interact with the world has changed a lot.
 They used to attack anything that attacked them, whereas now they tend to hunt down players and ignore other mobs.

-Creepers can become more powerful if struck by lightning.
+Creepers can also become more powerful if struck by lightning.
 At this point, they become Charged Creepers.
-A Charged Creeper's explosion is twice as powerful, so they’re to be feared.
+A Charged Creeper's explosion is twice as powerful, so they’re to be feared, but they're also useful, since their explosion can cause heads to drop as an item from skeletons, zombies, other creepers, and even piglins as of Minecraft 1.20.

-On the plus side, Creepers they suffer from ailurophobia, meaning they will run away from both ocelots and cats if one is nearby.
+On the plus side, Creepers they suffer from ailurophobia, meaning they will run away from both ocelots and cats if one is within six blocks.
 Proof that cats are good for more than just petting and internet memes.

 Finally, if you can kill them before they explode, Creepers are a great source of gunpowder.
-This makes them an integral part of late game crafting and exploration.
+This makes them an integral part of late game crafting and exploration, since you can turn that precious gunpowder into rockets for your Elytra or TNT for mining.
 They can also be used as a source for Music Discs, dropping one if killed by a Skeleton or a Stray.
-So if you want some new tunes to listen to, try encouraging a few turf wars.
+So if you want some new tunes to listen to, try encouraging some bone-on-boom violence.